danielhax/RoboND-Rover-Project/writeup.md

 I have successfully achieved the minimum of **40%** environment mapped with **60%** fidelity.
 The rover can also map all rocks found, not just one.
 A screen capture is shown below.

-![Figure 3][image_3]
+![Figure 3][image3]

 One noticeable problem that I encountered in autonomous mode is the rover tend to go in circles on a certain part of the map.
-I think this is because the navigable area becomes almost identical anywhere the rover faces.
+I think this is because the navigable area in the rover's vision, becomes almost the same anywhere the rover faces.
 I would probably solve this by detecting whether the rover has gone on a circle and then suggest a direction on where it could go, taking into consideration whether it has been visited or not.

 There are still a lot to work on this particular project, including the picking up of rocks, and I'm definitely excited to work on it on my free time.